The Farmgate Café National Poetry Award

-For this inaugural prizegiving ceremony, we will present a new award of €2,000 for the best original collection of poems written by a poet living in Ireland, published in English, in the previous calendar year.
+For this inaugural prizegiving ceremony, we will announce the winner and present the new award of €2,000 for the best original collection of poems written by a poet living in Ireland, published in English, in the previous calendar year.
 The judges for this first year are Ailbhe Ní Ghearbhuigh, Clíona Ní Ríordáin and Maurice Riordan.
 The award is generously sponsored by the Farmgate Cafe, the English Market, Cork City.

 The Well Review Issue Three Launch